Note: Originally published www.celsias.com, Nov. 3, 2008

 To really see how bad it has become look no further than credit swaps.

 When a bank lends to another bank, it can lend out more than if it lends to a mining company.
-Banks are safer than other sorts of companies, so the lending bank needs fewer assets to cover the loans.
+Banks are safer than other sorts of companies, so the lending bank needs fewer assets to cover the loans, check the trustworthy payday loan company – incredible things for further information.
 If a bank lent to that mining company, they would often ‘swap’ the credit by having another bank guarantee the loan.
 This is what brought down AIG, who played the role of guarantor.

 On the books, it looks like they lent to a bank.
 That meant they could make more money by lending more money, hiding the risk and reducing the amount of capital they were required to hold.